vincentmvdm/info344-labs/lab01-testing/README.md

 The previous developer was tired when he wrote this code, so there are _definitely_ no bugs in it.

-Your job is to finish writing the unit tests for the four function stubs in `swears_test.go`.
+Finish writing the unit tests for the four function stubs in `swears_test.go`.
 Try and think of weird edge cases as you write these tests!
 How are the files being read in?
 What swear words is it checking for, etc?